Matter of The Verdin Revocable Family Trust

 (Id., at cmnt. a.
 See also (Miller & Starr (2024) 3 Cal.
 Real Est. § 8:58 (4th ed.) § 8:58 [“It is axiomatic that a deed cannot convey more than is owned by the grantor.
 If a deed purports to convey property that is not owned by the grantor, it is ineffective to convey the property, and it is a “wild deed” that can have no effect on title of the person who holds real title to the property.”]; and Romero v.
 Shih (2024) 15 Cal.5th 680, 689 [citing same in Miller & Starr].)

-Defective Service.
-The Proof of Service in this case shows service of Notice of Hearing was not on the mandated Judicial Council form DE-115, thus service did not contain the requisite information for a Probate Code section 850 Petition to Determine a Claim to Property.
+The original Proof of Service in this case was attached to the petition like a civil pleading, and shows service of Notice of Hearing was not on the mandated Judicial Council form DE-115, thus service did not contain the requisite information for a Probate Code section 850 Petition to Determine a Claim to Property.

 Service of Petitions pursuant to section 850 of the Probate Code is governed by section 851, which references CCP section 413.10: